If you have breathing problems such as asthma or COPD, you can travel safely if you take a few precautions.

-- Have an extra copy of your doctor's letter and prescription for oxygen.
+- Have an extra copy of your provider's letter and prescription for oxygen.

 - Carry lightweight luggage, if possible.

 - Use a wheelchair and other services for getting around the airport.

 Get a flu shot every year to help prevent infection.
-Ask your doctor if you need a pneumonia shot.
-Get one if you do.
+Ask your provider if you need a pneumonia vaccine and get one if you do.
 Be fully immunized against the virus that causes COVID-19.
 Use a mask according to guidelines from the Centers for Disease Control and Prevention.

 Wash your hands often.
 Stay away from crowds.
 Ask visitors who have a cold to wear a mask.

-Have a name, phone number, and address of a doctor.
-DO NOT go to areas that do not have good medical care.
+Have a name, phone number, and address of a doctor where you are going.
+Do not go to areas that do not have good medical care.

 Bring enough medicine, even some extra.
 Bring copies of your recent medical records with you.